 This policy behaves in an almost identical fashion

-to color management way back in Photoshop 5.
+to Photoshop color management way back in version 5.
 It's for this reason that some

 Photoshop dinosaurs (there are still some around) tend to favour it.
 Actually, this policy